brjezierski/sorbian-transliteration/baseline/README.md

 1. Install moses

-2. Comment out a line which removes English aka removeswords in the latin script in the clean script of transliteration module
+2. Comment out a line which removes English which removes words in the latin script in the clean script of transliteration module

+3. install SLIRM 1.7.1

 ## Data pre-processing